scalinglogic/eks-vpc-proxy/README.md

 This Cloudformation Stack creates the EKS cluster.
 In our case we have called the cluster 'EKSdemo'.

-This step can take around 10 minutes, as a new VPC in aws containing master/etcd EC2 nodes is created.
+This step can take around 10 minutes, as a new VPC in AWS containing master/etcd EC2 nodes is created.

 The infrastructure created here is totally under the control and management of AWS and as such we can only see this as an EKS cluster in our console - we cannot see its VPC, loadbalancers or EC2 instances.